FAQ

 Yes.
 Most platforms work via mobile browser, and many have dedicated apps.
 Mobile is fine for daily collection.
 Desktop is more reliable for sustained playthrough sessions involving hundreds or thousands of spins.

-It’s called a promoban in the community.
-Operators flag patterns that look like consistent extraction of value — fast playthrough, large wins, or unusual bet sizing — and may block you from promotions, restrict cashouts, or close your account.
-There’s no formal protocol.
-The community-consensus advice: keep your activity looking normal, don’t try to game the system aggressively, and accept that a small fraction of accounts get restricted as a cost of doing business.
+If your activity looks too profit-focused — clearing wagers very quickly, large wins, unusual bet sizing — sites quietly stop sending you the daily bonuses and sale offers.
+They may also restrict cashouts or close the account outright.
+There’s no formal process.
+The unwritten rule: keep your activity looking normal, don’t try to optimize visibly, and accept that a small percentage of accounts get restricted as a cost of doing business.

 What if a casino won’t pay me?